-NEW Jane Austen Meets the GPS: Place and Space.
-Draft version of a discussion of the relations of place and space, tradition and modernity, by contrasting the homey centered world of Jane Austen's novels with the abstract spaces of the GPS.
-Hegel's notion of "abstract" turns out to be helpful in criticizing too easy and too dualistic conceptions of these dualities, and helps us see how each side depends on the other.
+Jane Austen Meets the GPS: Place and Space.
+A discussion of the relations of place and space, tradition and modernity, by contrasting the homey centered world of Jane Austen's novels with the abstract spaces of the GPS.
+Hegel's notion of "abstract" turns out to be helpful in criticizing too easy versions of these oppositions, and helps us see how each side depends on the other.
+Published in Sophos.

 Has Architecture Lost its Bearings?.
 The text of my keynote talk at the 2012 Phil/Arch conference at Boston University in October 2012.
 It argues that the situation of architecture today demands creative new kinds of unity both for buildings and for working groups.

 Sprawling Places.
 This is the book version of discussion of the nature of places and the meaning of sprawl and suburbia.
 I disagree with many negative criticisms of contemporary places.
 I use a criterion of place complexity to make suggestions about improving contemporary suburbs and themed places.

 Sprawling Places.
 This is the hypertext version of the project described in the previous item.
 Like the book it treats criticisms of contemporary places and proposes a theory of place complexity.
 It also includes hundreds of images and narratives and discussions of topics and philosophical background that go beyond what is presented in the more tightly focused book version.

 Escaping the Museum: A hypertextual essay on the problem of having people properly experience transformative architecture.
 Can Arakawa and Gins' radical proposals be places to live instead of objects for contemplation or tourism?